Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step2.md

    If you have any custom peripherals on board that needs special settings, please update it in system-user.dtsi.

-**Note**: PetaLinux 2021.1 will detect XSA type and generate ZOCL node in device tree automatically and update interrupt input number according to your hardware settings in XSA if the XSA is an extensible XSA.
-This is a new feature from 2021.1.
+**Note**: From 2021.1, PetaLinux will detect XSA type and generate ZOCL node in device tree automatically and update interrupt input number according to your hardware settings in XSA if the XSA is an extensible XSA.
+User doesn't need to make device tree modification for Vitis acceletaion manually.